-As a member of the Algerian nationalist movement, Fanon delivered "On National Culture: Mutual Foundations for National Culture and Liberation Struggles," later published in The Wretched of the Earth at the Second International Congress of
+As a member of the Algerian nationalist movement, Fanon delivered "On National Culture: Mutual Foundations for National Culture and Liberation Struggles,"

-Black Writers and Artists held in Rome in 1959 (Fanon 2004).
+later published in The Wretched of the Earth at the Second International Congress of Black Writers and Artists held in Rome in 1959 (Fanon 2004).
 The Second Congress was attended by other African intellectuals and revolutionary nationalists, such as Sékou Touré, Eric Williams, Cheikh Anta Diop, and "Fanon who also used his time in Rome to meet with representatives of the National Liberation movement in Angola to offer military training in Algeria" (Adi 2018, 189).
-Fanon described "France's gruesome atrocities and made in Algeria uncompromising case for armed struggle, the FLN's way, as a uniquely effective route to National Liberation" (Shatz 2024, 245).
-From the perspective of Arab Islamic culture, Fanon's essay addressed themes of cultural alienation. cultural/ethnic identity, nationality, and the relationship of cultural consciousness to national independence.
-Fanon explains the fundamental historical consciousness plays in the decolonization of the mind: "Reclaiming the past does not only rehabilitate or justify the promise of a national culture.
+Fanon described "France's gruesome made atrocities in Algeria and uncompromising case for armed struggle, the FLN's way, as a uniquely effective route to National Liberation" (Shatz 2024, 245).
+From the perspective of Arab Islamic culture, Fanon's essay addressed themes of cultural cultural/ethnic alienation. nationality, and the relationship of cultural consciousness to national independence.
+Fanon explains the fundamental historical consciousness plays in decolonization of the mind: "Reclaiming the past does not only rehabilitate or justify the promise of a national culture.
 It triggers a change of fundamental importance in the colonized's psycho-affective equilibrium.
-Colonialism destroys past, present and future (Fanon 2004, 145).
-In of colonized" reference European colonialism's to sustained offensive on Africa, Fanon makes plain that "colonialism fosters cultural alienation" (Fanon 2004, 149) and that "colonialism's condemnation is continental in scale" (Fanon 2004, 150).
-Fanon does not colonialism address Arab nor its condemnation of Africa.
+Colonialism destroys past, present and future of the colonized" (Fanon 2004, 145).
+In European colonialism's reference to sustained offensive on Africa, Fanon makes plain that "colonialism fosters cultural alienation" (Fanon 2004, 149) and that "colonialism's condemnation is continental in scale" (Fanon 2004, 150).
+Fanon does not address colonialism nor Arab its condemnation of Africa.

 Fanon asserts that cultural consciousness is deeply connected to the process of achieving national liberation.
 Fanon's dislocation rears its head as he unreservedly tells African intellectuals and activists to look to the Arab Islamic occupation of the African world as an example of reviving historical legacy.
 He states "the struggle for national liberation was linked to a cultural phenomenon commonly known as the awakening of Islam.
 The passion displayed by contemporary Arab authors in reminding their people of the great chapters of Arab history in response to lies of the occupier" (Fanon 2004, 151).
 Fanon finds that in Arab-occupied territories "nationalist feeling [was] kept alive at an intensity unknown in Africa.
 It's not spontaneous solidarity between members of the group.
 Each member endeavors to praise the achievements of his nation" (Fanon 2004, 152).
 Fanon describes how the common Arab Islamic nationality was forged during anticolonial battles against the French occupation, highlighting that the actual Algerian cultural experience is not generically "national," but Arab.
-African scholar-activists waging authentic African national liberation struggles were not convinced by Fanon's public relations statements on the solidarity with the Algerian nationalist struggles as Shatz finds "Fanon had little success in 'Algerianizing' the strategies of African liberation struggles" until Amílcar Lopes Cabral of Guinea-Bissau (Shatz 2024, 249).
-"The effect of his involvement in the continent's Black liberation movements would be to 'Africanize' his own perspective, even his identity" (Shatz 249).
+African scholar-activists waging African national authentic liberation struggles were not convinced by Fanon's public relations statements about solidarity with the Algerian nationalist struggles.
+Shatz "Fanon had little success 'Algerianizing' the strategies of African liberation struggles" until Amílcar Lopes Cabral of Guinea-Bissau (Shatz 2024, 249).
+Shatz explains, "the effect of his involvement the continent's Black in liberation movements would be to 'Africanize' his own perspective, even his identity" (Shatz 249).